 Sprains in the spinal column occur when a spinal ligament is stretched or torn from its attachment site.
-Sprains are grading in the following manner:
+Sprains are graded in the following manner:

 Grade-One Sprain (Minor): Involves minor tearing of the ligaments, with no resulting joint instability, and minimal bruising.

-Grade-Two Sprain (Moderate): Involves partial tearing of the ligaments, with bruising, pain, swelling, and some loss of functional activities.
+Grade-Two Sprain (Moderate): Involves partial tearing of the ligaments, with bruising, pain, swelling, and some loss of your functional ability.

 Grade-Three Sprain (Severe): Involves a complete tear of the ligament, with severe pain, bruising, swelling, and loss of function.
-Grade-Three Sprains often require surgical intervention for a full resolution.
+Grade-Three Sprains may require surgical intervention for a full resolution.

-By far the majority of sprains are Grade-One and Grade-Two, which can be treated quite effectively by using a combination of manual therapy (such as Motion Specific Release–MSR) and appropriate rehabilitative exercises.
+By far the majority of sprains are Grade-One and Grade-Two, which can be treated quite effectively by using a combination of manual therapy and appropriate rehabilitative exercises.

 Strains describe injuries to muscles and tendons.
 Strains typically occur when muscle or tendon fibres are over-stretched or torn.
-Strains are grading in the following manner:
+Strains are graded in the following manner:

-Grade-One Strain (Minor): Involves minimal stretching and tearing of muscle fibres.
+Grade-One Strain (Minor): Involves minimal stretching and tearing of muscle fibers.
 These tears usually heal within a few weeks.

-Grade-Two Strain (Moderate): Involves more damage to muscle fibres, but does not include complete rupture of the muscle.
-Healing occurs most often occurs within three to six weeks.
+Grade-Two Strain (Moderate): Involves more damage to muscle fibers, but does not include complete rupture of the muscle.
+Healing most often occurs within three to six weeks.

 Grade-Three Strain (Severe): Involves a complete rupture of a muscle.
 This type of injury often requires surgical intervention, with post-surgery healing taking up to three or more months.